dfinity/internet-identity/Demo.md

 2. Now you are at the IPD frontend.
 Click login with existing device.
 3. Follow the instructions:

-   * enter your User id
+   * enter your User Number
    * tap your yubikey to confirm its use

 4. Now you should be forwarded back to Open Chat.